General Goal: To know the cause(s) of these diseases, the most common modes of transmission, and the major manifestations of these diseases.

 The seasonal influenza vaccination contains three different influenza viruses (two As and one B).
 Vaccination and chemoprophylaxis with amantadine, rimantadine, or oseltamivir are useful for the prevention of seasonal influenza disease in high-risk groups.
 Use of antiviral medications for postexposure chemoprophylaxis should be reserved for persons at higher risk for influenza-related complications who have had contact with someone likely to have been infected with influenza.
 An emphasis on early treatment once a patient has developed symptoms, rather than chemoprophylaxis, should reduce opportunities for development of oseltamivir resistance.
 Chemoprophylaxis should not be used for prevention of illness among healthy persons after exposures in community settings.

-Pertussis (also known as whooping cough) was once a rare disease but is now becoming more common in the U.S. The word pertussis means cough, and the pathognomonic whoop following a paroxysmal coughing episode aids greatly in determining the diagnosis.
-In the U.S., Bordetella pertussis causes about 95% of cases of pertussis, and Bordetella parapertussis causes the other 5% of cases.
+Pertussis (also known as whooping cough) was once a rare disease but is now becoming more common in the US.
+The word pertussis means cough, and the pathognomonic whoop following a paroxysmal coughing episode aids greatly in diagnosis.
+In the US., Bordetella pertussis causes about 95% of cases of pertussis, and Bordetella parapertussis causes the other 5% of cases.

 Bordetella pertussis is a gram-negative cocco-bacillus.